szermatt/visual-replace/docs/source/usage.rst

   Typing anything else deactivates the transient map.

   This can be configured by modifying the map :code:`visual-replace-transient-map`.

+  This command is available on Emacs 29.1 or later.

 * :code:`visual-replace-undo` reverts the last call to :code:`visual-replace-apply-one`.
 This just executes :code:`undo` in